uclahs-cds/pipeline-call-gSNP/README.md

 Index each reheadered interval-level BAM.
 After this step, the workflow splits into two: one path (7-10) merges the BAMs for Depth of Coverage and contamination calculations while the other path proceeds with the HaplotypeCaller (11-17).

 ### 7. Merge interval-level BAMs
 Merge BAMs from each interval to generate whole sample BAM.
+In WGS mode, Picard's GatherBamFiles is used for performance improvements.
+In targeted WXS or WES mode, Picard's MergeSamFiles is used due to interval padding causing read overlap between split BAMs.

 ### 8. Get pileup summaries
 Summarizes counts of reads that support reference, alternate and other alleles for given sites.
 Results will be used in the next Calculate Contamination step.